 Conducted every three years, the Childhood Education and Care Survey (CEaCS) collects data on the use of, and need for, child care and early childhood education for children aged under 13 years.

 - Learning and Work, Australia (cat. no. 4235.0)

 This publication presents detailed information about the educational history of people aged 15 years and over and its impact on and relevance to their working lives.
 Data collected includes the level and field of each qualification, year of completion and whether the qualification was attained in Australia.
 In addition, information was collected on the relevance of each qualification to a person’s current job, the impact on working life in the first six months after completion, income and cultural background.

-- Programme for the International Assessment of Adult Competencies
+- Programme for the International Assessment of Adult Competencies, Australia, 2011–12

-The Programme for the International Assessment of Adult Competencies (PIAAC) will collect information about adult literacy, numeracy and problem-solving skills.
-PIAAC will be conducted in 26 countries and is complementary to the Programme for International Student Assessment (PISA).
-The Commonwealth Department of Education, Employment and Workplace Relations (DEEWR) is funding the ABS to conduct PIAAC in Australia commencing in October 2011.
-PIAAC will provide continuity with the 2006 Adult Literacy and Life Skills Survey (ALLS), and the 1996 Survey of Aspects of Literacy (SAL).
+The Programme for the International Assessment of Adult Competencies (PIAAC) collected information about adult literacy, numeracy and problem-solving skills.
+PIAAC was conducted in 26 countries and is complementary to the Programme for International Student Assessment (PISA).
+The then Commonwealth Department of Education, Employment and Workplace Relations funded the ABS to conduct PIAAC in Australia commencing in October 2011.
+PIAAC provides continuity with the 2006 Adult Literacy and Life Skills Survey (ALLS), and the 1996 Survey of Aspects of Literacy (SAL).

 - Adult Literacy and Life Skills Survey 2006, Summary Results, Australia (cat. no. 4228.0)

 - Aspects of Literacy: Assessed Skill Levels, Australia 1996 (cat. no. 4228.0)